lucashgrifoni/MyPortfolio-LucasGrifoni/README.md

 <p align="center">
   A passionate <strong>Application Security</strong> and <strong>DevSecOps</strong> professional.
+  🔍 If you want to learn more about my journey, experience, and achievements, check out my complete portfolio below:
 </p>

 <p align="center">
-  🔍 If you want to learn more about my journey, experience, and achievements, check out my complete portfolio below:
+Welcome to my portfolio on GitHub!

+Here you will find a collection of my professional journey in Application Security and DevSecOps.

+It includes my technical and interpersonal skills, main projects, tools I use daily, and highlights and achievements of my career.

+Feel free to explore and connect!
 </p>

 <p align="center">